2025 South Korea wildfires

-From March 21 until May 15, 2025, South Korea had experienced a severe wildfire outbreak involving more than 20 separate blazes occurring simultaneously across the country.
-The disaster had killed 32 people, including three firefighters and one government employee, and has led to the displacement of more than 37,000 people.
+From March 21 until May 15, 2025, South Korea experienced a severe wildfire outbreak involving more than 20 separate blazes occurring simultaneously across the country.
+The disaster killed 32 people, including three firefighters and one government employee, and has led to the displacement of more than 37,000 people.
 The first significant fire occurred in Sancheong County, followed by the most significant fire in Uiseong County, prompting widespread evacuations and mobilizing extensive firefighting resources.
 In response to the emergency, several provinces were officially designated as disaster zones by the national government.

 The wildfires have been deemed the worst in South Korea's history by acting president Han Duck-soo.

 Wildfires

 The Sancheong County fire began on March 21, 2025, and by the evening of March 22 had consumed approximately 1,200 acres of land.
 The mountainous topography combined with strong winds and dry conditions significantly hampered containment efforts, with firefighters achieving only 35% containment despite substantial deployment of resources for combating the wildfire after earlier reaching 70% containment.
 Fires in North Gyeongsang Province burned approximately 740 acres, while Gimhae experienced additional significant fires requiring evacuations.
 A wildfire broke out in Ulsan, Ulju County.

 Additional wildfire incidents were reported across central Chungcheong Province and southwestern Jeolla Province, indicating the nationwide scope of the emergency.

 Additional wildfires that broke out simultaneously have affected multiple regions throughout central and southern South Korea.
 The Korea Forest Service issued its highest-level "severe" fire warnings for 12 locations, including Daejeon, Busan, and the North and South Gyeongsang Provinces.
 The alert was later issued for the whole country.